techworkersco/twc-site-berlin/_events/works-council-roundtable-9-online.md

 Whether you formed a Works Council one week ago or 10 years ago, we want you here!
 We are here to support each other with advice, questions and collaboration!
 If there is a topic you are interested in, offer to moderate the following Works Council round-table!

-## Data protection committee
+## Finance committee
 * What is it?
-* What are the best practices in setting one up, and how can it be leveraged effectively?
+* What are the best practices in setting one up and how can it be leveraged effectively?